aaronxyliu/aaronxyliu.github.io/_posts/2024-05-16-PL_Pragmatics1.md

 gcd(A,B,G) :- A < B, C is B-A, gcd (C,A,G)
 ```

 It should be emphasized that the distinctions among language families are **not** clear-cut.
-The division between the von Neumann and object-oriented languages, for example, is often very fuzzy, and many scripting languages are also object-oriented.
+The division between von Neumann and object-oriented languages, for example, is often very fuzzy, and many scripting languages are also object-oriented.